xyproto/algernon/README.md

 The experimental `prompt` format is very simple:

 * The first line is the `content-type`.
-* The second line is the Ollama model, such as `tinyllama:latest` or just `tinyllama`.
+* The second line is the Ollama model, such as `qwen2.5-coder:1.5b:latest` or just `qwen2.5-coder:1.5b`.
 * The third line is blank.
 * The rest of the lines are the prompt that will be passed to the large language model.

 Note that the Ollama server must be fast enough to reply within 10 seconds for this to work!
-`tinyllama` or `gemma` should be more than fast enough with a good GPU or on an M1/M2/M3 processor.
+`qwen2.5-coder:1.5b` should be fast enough with a good GPU or on an M1/M2/M3 processor.

 For more fine-grained control, try using the Ollama-related Lua functions instead, and please create a PR or issue if something central is missing.